Modelling of the radio spectrum evolution in the binary pulsar B1259$-$63: Introduction

 \citet[Paper I, hereafter]{kijak2011a} studied the radio spectrum of PSR B1259$-$63 using the available measurements of the pulsed flux obtained during three periastron passages (1997, 2000 and 2004).
-They also presented spectral evolution of the pulsar radio emission due to its orbital motion and dependence of the peak frequency on the orbital phase. \citet[Paper I]{kijak2011a} proposed two effects possibly responsible for the observed variation in spectra: the free-free absorption in the stellar wind and the cyclotron resonance in the magnetic field.
+They also presented spectral evolution of the pulsar radio emission due to its orbital motion and dependence of the peak frequency on the orbital phase.
+At the same time, they suggested that PSR B1259$-$63 can be treated as a key object for understanding the physical mechanisms which potentially are responsible for GPS phenomenon. \citet[Paper I]{kijak2011a} proposed two effects possibly responsible for the observed variation in spectra: the free-free absorption in the stellar wind and the cyclotron resonance in the magnetic field.
 This field is associated with the disk and is infused by the relativistic particles of the pulsar wind.
 The apparent resemblance between the PSR B1259$-$63 spectrum and the GPS suggests that the same mechanisms should be responsible for both cases (Paper I).
 Thus, there appears a conclusion that the GPS feature should be caused by some external factors rather than by the emission mechanism.

-In the present paper we study in details the spectra of PSR B1259$-$63 using the flux measurements obtained during three periastron passages \citep{johnston99, connors2002, johnston2005}.
-We have constructed radio spectra for different observing days and analysed their shapes taking into account the influence of interstellar scintillations.
-We have also modeled the stellar wind in the vicinity of the PSR B1259$-$63/LS 2883 binary system.
-Using this model we have investigated the impact of free-free absorption on the shapes of PSR B1259$-$63 spectra and created the computer simulation of PSR B1259$-$63 spectrum evolution.
-We have presented as well implications of PSR B1259$-$63 case on classification of radio pulsar spectra in general.